microchip-pic-avr-examples/pic18f57q43-analog-read-serial-write-mplab-mcc/README.md

 ## Summary

-The example has shown how MCC can be used to easily configure the ADC to sample an analog signal from a pin and send it over USART to the Data Visualizer.
+The example has shown how MCC can be used to easily configure the ADC to sample an analog signal from a pin and send it over UART to the Data Visualizer.